VergilOP/Note/University/3rd/Project/Idea.md

 - 20% Product
    - Application-based: A fully complete piece of software
-   - Research-based: Acombination of the outcome of the research and analysis and the prototype
+   - Research-based: A combination of the outcome of the research and analysis and the prototype

 - 20% Process
    - Application-based: Agile Methodology